ensarpong-zeepay/idlens/README.md

 ## Intro

 Execute a function only when the user has interacted with the app in any of the below mentioned ways.
-It's simple, configurable, typescript friendly and has an easy chainable API.

-### Events

-Supported NativeScript events:

 "tap",
 "doubleTap",